 The boots are one of the most comfortable out there with an air cushion in the heel as well as a removable insole, both of which offer great protection against shock, making each step like walking on air – literally!

 There is an M Select Dry lining, which will keep water out yet all while remaining breathable.
 This waterproofing is backed up by the 100% suede/ leather upper that helps to keep you dry, no matter what the weather decides to do.

 4. Danner Men’s 453 5.5 Gore-Tex Hiking Boot

 One of the most critical factors in any pair of boots is that they are durable; you do not want your boots to give way after a few wears, especially if you have spent a lot of money on them.
 These Danner boots are designed to go the extra mile and are extremely durable.

 This is thanks to a variety of features, including the leather upper and the thick rubber sole.
 What’s more, there is an abrasion-resistant toe cap to protect the front of the boots and keep your toes safe.

 Waterproofing is effortlessly executed in these boots thanks to a Gore-Tex lining, which will stop water from getting in but also provide excellent airflow around the shoe.

 Where comfort is concerned, you cannot go wrong with an EVA midsole, and these boots have an excellent one.
 Every step will feel effortless thanks to the tremendous shock-absorbing ability, and your feet will be cushioned.

-Practicalities aside, these are also an extremely stylish-looking pair of boots.
+Practicalities aside, these are also extremely stylish-looking pairs of boots.
 In a brown color and with a speed lacing system, you couldn’t ask for more.